anup221/cinesurv-backend/README.md

 ## Team

-Built as a major-project — Department of Electronics and Communication Engineering, RNS Institute of Technology (VTU).
+Built as a Phase I mini-project — Department of Electronics and Communication Engineering, RNS Institute of Technology (VTU).

+**Guide:** Prof. Ghousia Begum S

 ---

+## License

+MIT